matthagy/nmt_python_scala_transpiler/README.md

 You can now open the notebook on the Jupyter webapp running on your laptop.
 Open the file named `nmt_python_scala_transpiler.ipynb`.
 You can run all cells in this notebook to repeat this work.
-The final cell is an infinite loop and you can interrupt it when you're satisfied with level of training.
+The training cell is an infinite loop and you can interrupt it when you're satisfied with level of training.

 I allowed the notebook to run over night using a GPU on EC2.